 Signs that your child's mouth injury needs a medical visit:

-Deep cuts in the mouth: these can fool you, so if you aren't sure, best to get that cut looked at
+- Deep cuts in the mouth: these can fool you, so if you aren't sure, it's best to get that cut looked at

 - Cuts in the mouth that don't stop bleeding with direct pressure